Aquanty/rtd-hgs/docs/source/index.rst

 Primary variable substitution ! input

-If desired, the default values of :math:`tol_f` and :math:`tol_b`, the upper and lower limits for variable substitution (see Equation :ref:`eq:pvar` ) can be changed with the following
+| If desired, the default values of :math:`tol_f` and :math:`tol_b`, the
-commands:
+  upper and lower limits for variable substitution (see Equation :ref:
+| ) can be changed with the following commands:

 --------------